-Land Use - Whether the proposed zoning and/or land use(s) are consistent with the long-range land use designation, as well as:
+Land Use: Whether the proposed zoning and/or land use(s) are consistent with the long-range land use designation, as well as:

-- Proposed uses and impacts on public facilities; - Proposed maximum number of dwelling units, and floor area ratio (FAR) for non-residential uses; - Maximum height of all proposed structures; - Mitigation of impacts on neighboring properties, including vehicular access plan, landscaping and screening, peripheral setback and yard requirements, and transitions of density/intensity of land use; - Proposed special amenities including a commitment to landscaping with indigenous, drought tolerant species listed in the Design and Construction Standards Manual; - Proposed phases of development and their relations to supportive utilities, facilities, transportation, and service component to accommodate the impacts of the development; - Description of proposed permitted waivers and modifications to the Prince William County Zoning Ordinance; - A phasing plan ensuring that the primary use of the site, in accordance with the Comprehensive Plan, is predominant throughout site development for town centers and mixed-use development in areas planned Regional Employment Center (REC), Regional Commercial Center (RCC) or Community Employment Center (CEC); - Whether or not the property is located within an approved or planned sector plan area or other special district (e.g., Prince William Parkway Taxing District), and how the proposal addressed the goals, objectives, action strategies, and requirements for the sector plan or special district.
+- Proposed uses and impacts on public facilities. - Proposed maximum number of dwelling units, and floor area ratio (FAR) for non-residential uses. - Maximum height of all proposed structures. - Mitigation of impacts on neighboring properties, including vehicular access plan, landscaping and screening, peripheral setback and yard requirements, and transitions of density/intensity of land use. - Proposed special amenities including a commitment to landscaping with indigenous, drought tolerant species listed in the Design and Construction Standards Manual. - Proposed phases of development and their relation to supportive utilities, facilities, transportation, and service component to accommodate the impacts of the development. - Description of proposed permitted waivers and modifications to the Prince William County Zoning Ordinance. - A phasing plan ensuring that the primary use of the site, in accordance with the Comprehensive Plan, is predominant throughout site development for town centers and mixed-use development in areas planned Mixed Use (MU) or Office Mixed Use (OMU). - Whether or not the property is located within an approved or planned sector plan area or other special district (e.g., Prince William Parkway Taxing District), and how the proposal addressed the goals, objectives, action strategies, and requirements for the sector plan or special district.

-Community Design - How the proposal will address the principles and standards of community design, including the illustrative design guidelines for office development and gateway corridors, such as, but not limited to:
+Community Design: How the proposal will address the principles and standards of community design, including the illustrative design guidelines for office development and gateway corridors, such as, but not limited to:

-- Providing pedestrian links between residential and commercial properties and community facilities; - Providing wide sidewalks in commercial areas; - Incorporating crime prevention principles into site and building designs; - Providing parking at the rear of commercial buildings; - Locating new structures close to the street edge (non-residential); - Eliminating or limiting large parking lots between public streets and building entrances (non-residential); - Preserving natural and scenic resources in rural areas; - Designing permitted non-residential structures in the Rural Area as building groupings, with no large, single-use structures; - Protecting historic properties through appropriate design of adjacent properties preservation of views to and from historic properties; - Designing of natural storm water management designs as wet ponds and as architectural features of new developments: - Protecting and restoring the natural terrain, drainage, and vegetation; - Aligning new roads to the natural contours of the land; - Building architecture, signs, landscaping, lighting, and retention of natural vegetation; - Preserving and/or providing open space.
+- Providing pedestrian links between residential and commercial properties and community facilities. - Providing wide sidewalks in commercial areas. - Incorporating crime prevention principles into site and building designs. - Providing parking at the rear of commercial buildings. - Locating new structures close to the street edge (non-residential). - Eliminating or limiting large parking lots between public streets and building entrances (non-residential)' - Preserving natural and scenic resources in rural areas. - Designing permitted non-residential structures in the Rural Area as building groupings, with no large, single-use structures. - Protecting historic properties through appropriate design of adjacent properties preservation of views to and from historic properties. - Designing of natural storm water management designs such as wet ponds and as architectural features of new developments.